hyperledger/besu-docs/docs/HowTo/Get-Started/migrate-to-besu.md

 and connecting your [consensus client](../../Concepts/Merge.md#consensus-clients) to Besu instead of your original execution client.

-To minimize downtime while [Besu syncs](../../Concepts/Node-Types.md) and avoid downtime penalties, you can sync Besu with a separate consensus layer instance.
+To minimize downtime while [Besu syncs](../../Concepts/Node-Types.md) and avoid downtime penalties, you can sync Besu with a new consensus layer instance.
 Once Besu has fully synced you can connect it to your existing consensus client.

 Find guides to switch from specific clients on the [client diversity website](https://clientdiversity.org/#switch).